 “Self-represented litigant” means a litigant who represents oneself without the assistance of a lawyer.
 An entity such as a partnership, association, corporation, or Tribe may be self-represented when it is otherwise authorized by law to be represented by an officer, employee, or non-lawyer representative.
 See e.g., Iowa Code § 631.14(1); In re N.N.E., 752 N.W.
 1, 12-13 (Iowa 2008).
 Except where these rules specifically state indicate otherwise, the term “lawyer” includes self-represented litigants.

-“Signature” 1.
-"Digital signature" means a complex string of electronic data that is embedded in an electronic document for the purposes of verifying document integrity and signer identity.
+1. "Digital signature" means a complex string of electronic data that is embedded in an electronic document for the purposes of verifying document integrity and signer identity.
 It can also be used to ensure that the original content of the message or document that has been delivered is unchanged.
 A digital signature is in no way related to a digitized signature and has nothing to do with a signer's name or handwritten signature.
-2. "Digitized signature" means a computerized representation of a person's handwritten signature.
-3. "Electronic signature" means an electronic symbol or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.

 “View” means to look at or visually inspect a document.
 It does not include downloading a document.